We not only offer a number of education programs about child safety, but we've found some tips and tricks for keeping children safe as they grow.

-This program is for primary school teachers.
-It's a tool to explore road safety with students.
-Being a first for Tasmania, this online resource has a range of different learning tools.
-It gives children in grades 3 and 4 an opportunity to check road rules and learn more about road safety.
-And it also helps schools check for any knowledge gaps and start to address them.
+This program is a tool for primary school teachers to explore road safety with students.
+Being a first for Tasmania, this online resource has a range of different learning tools using videos, activities and quizzes to spark discussions.
+It gives children in Grades 3 and 4 an opportunity to check road rules and learn more about road safety.
+It also helps schools check for any knowledge gaps and start to address them.

-Students are given a unique username and password to access the program.
-They can then complete quizzes, watch videos and access games.
-Teachers are given access to a separate dashboard.
-This gives them an overview of their class's progress.
+Students and teachers are given a unique username and password to access the program, where they can work through each of the four modules.
+Teachers are also given access to a separate dashboard that allows them an overview of their class's progress.
 From this they can look for areas that need more attention.
 Register here.

 Already got a log-in?
 You can access RoadSafe here.

 Keep your children safe with a seat that is fitted well to your car and child.
-We sell and fit car seats at our Hobart, Launceston and Burnie branches.
-Our trained staff are ACRI accredited child seat fitters and happy to show you the process for next time.
+We sell and fit car seats at our Hobart and Launceston locations.
 Call 13 27 22 to make a booking or go to our Child Seat page to read more.

 We also offer workshops for carers and organisations responsible for transporting children.
 Register for one today.